lagom/lagom/docs/manual/java/guide/cluster/PersistentEntity.md

 This needs a deeper explanation to understand the guarantees provided by Lagom.
 When a command is received, the following occurs:

 1. a command handler is selected, if none is found an `UnhandledCommandException` is thrown
-2. the command handler is invoked for the command, if no event is emitted processing completes
+2. the command handler is invoked for the command, one or more events may be emitted (to process a command that emits no events, `setReadOnlyCommandHandler` must be used)
-3. events are applied to the appropriate event Handler (this can cause `Behavior` changes)
+3. events are applied to the appropriate event Handler (this can cause `Behavior` changes so defining the command handler on a behavior doesn't require all event handlers to be supported on that behavior)
 4. if applying the events didn't cause any exception, events are persisted atomically
 5. if there's an `afterPersist`, then it is invoked (only once)
-6. if the snapshotting threshold is exceeded a snapshot is generated and stored.
+6. if the snapshotting threshold is exceeded, a snapshot is generated and stored
-7. the command processing completes and a new command processing may start.
+7. finally, the command processing completes and a new command may be processed.

 If you are familiar with [Akka Persistence](https://doc.akka.io/docs/akka/2.5/persistence.html) this process is slightly different in few places: